csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

-My involvement with clients here is either assessing existing RUM data to identify what their performance issues are, and helping them to define a strategy for fixing them, and helping the business decide sensible and relevant metrics to track.
+My involvement with clients here is either assessing existing RUM data to identify what their performance issues are, and helping them to define a strategy for fixing them, or helping the business decide sensible and relevant metrics to track.

 * **Who:** Engineers, Product Owners, Marketing